 Encouraging apathy with the tired, dismissive mantra of “just mute them” and “don’t feed the trolls” is simply not enough anymore and ignoring these situations can actually alienate the victims to the point of abandoning a game all together.

 Yes, mute harassers.
 Yes, report them.
 But, also please take a moment to consider doing a little more by showing support for the targets of harassment.
 Not protect, not stand up for, just support.

-The content of this post can be applied to any harassment situation you see, but I am using female gamers as an example because it’s what I have the most experience with, being one myself.
-While women don’t deserve special treatment, they are a minority in most video game player populations and could use a little support to help the demographic survive and grow.
+The content of this post can be applied to any harassment situation you see, but I am using female gamers as an example because that is my personal lived experience so it’s easiest to write in detail about.
+While women don’t deserve special treatment, they are a minority in most video game player populations and all minorities in gaming use a little support to help their demographic survive and grow.